kpagacz/tergo/antidotum/tergo/README.md

 - [`formatR`](https://github.com/yihui/formatR/tree/master)

 Unfortunately, all of them suffer from one major drawback.
 They are slow.
-If you care about speed and efficiency of your styling tool, and so much about the full-blown configurability, you should use `tergo`.
+If you care about speed and efficiency of your styling tool, and not so much about the full-blown configurability, you should use `tergo`.
 Some use-cases include:

 - Save money on your CI infrastructure by checking the style with `tergo` instead of slow running alternatives.
 Save tens of hours on your monthly bill!
-- If you are developing a user interface that needs to style the code for the user to see and other styling libraries don't cut it in terms of speed and efficiency.
+- You are developing a user interface that needs to style the code for the user to see and other styling libraries don't cut it in terms of speed and efficiency.